nginxinc/nginx-gateway-fabric/hugo/README.md

 ## Release Management and Publishing

-**`Main`** is the default branch in this repo.
+**`main`** is the default branch in this repo.
 All the latest content updates are merged into this branch.

 The documentation is published from the latest public release branch, (for example, `release-4.0`).
 Work on your docs in feature branches off of the main branch.
 Open pull requests into the `main` when you are ready to merge your work.